 If your plants need more frequent fertilizing, use a balanced 20–20–20 liquid fertilizer, and apply it no more than twice a month.

-Another option is to apply slow-release balanced fertilizer in the middle of the growing season.
+Another option is to apply a balanced slow-release fertilizer in the middle of the growing season to promote new growth.

 Be sure to water immediately after applying any fertilizer.